Introduction to Counter-Terrorism

 Terrorist groups use violence and threats of violence to publicise their causes and as a means to achieve their goals.
 They often aim to influence or exert pressure on governments and government policies but reject democratic processes, or even democracy itself.

-International terrorism from groups such as the Islamic State in Iraq and the Levant (ISIL) and Al Qaida present a threat from many others.
+International terrorism from groups such as the Islamic State in Iraq and the Levant (ISIL) and Al Qaeda present a threat from many others.
 They hold territory in places without functioning governments, making it easier for them to train recruits and plan complex, sophisticated attacks.
 Drawing on extreme interpretations of Islam to justify their actions, these groups often have the desire and capability to direct terrorist attacks against the West, and to inspire those already living there to carry out attacks of their own.

 Northern Ireland-related terrorism continues to pose a serious threat to British interests.
 Although the Provisional Irish Republican Army (PIRA) has ceased its terrorist campaign and is now committed to the political process, some dissident republican groups continue to mount terrorist attacks, primarily against the security forces.